zakia215/Algeo01-21119/README.md

 6. Performing a multiple linear regression by giving the equation as well as predicting a y value based of the given x values.
 ## How to Run
 ## Maintainers : Ngoding Dekk
-This program is develop and maintain by Ngoding Dekk team
+This program is develop and maintain by Ngoding Dekk team.

 | NIM      | Nama                    |
 |----------|-------------------------|